Skip to main content

 • Professional Information: Employer details, job title, and work-related information.

-• Transactional Information: Details of transactions, including payment information.
+• Transactional Information: Details of transactions, including invoices, payment information, and fee records.

 1.2 Sensitive Information